RaOne009/Score-board/README.md

 # Score-board
-## A color Gussing game
-###### In this you are provided with RBG values and some colored shapes will appeares on the screen and you have to select the correct colored one.
+In this you can count the scores of a player or a team.